Komodo

 Harbor access, tours, food

 Labuan Bajo Town Center is the practical base for Komodo, with tour offices, dive shops, laundry, ATMs, and seafood dinners clustered around Jalan Soekarno Hatta and the waterfront.
 It is useful rather than pretty, and the best reason to stay here is avoiding early pickup friction before boat days.
-Expect scooter noise, patchy pavements, and taxi haggling around the harbor.
+Expect scooter noise, patchy sidewalks, and taxi haggling around the harbor.
 Stay here if logistics matter more than space.

 Good for: Boat departures, dive trips, easy meals, short stays.